 J.S.D.
 Program Curriculum and Academic Standards

 The J.S.D. program is a focused research and writing program.
 The first year of the program must be completed in residence at Chicago-Kent.
 During the residency year, candidates participate in a J.S.D.
 Colloquium, enroll in courses necessary or useful for their dissertation research, and conduct advanced legal research on their dissertation topics.
 The primary aim of this first year will be to ensure the candidate has sufficient background education to pursue his or her chosen research and sufficient time to make significant headway on the research.
-In addition, candidates are expected to finalize the scope of their proposed dissertation within the first year and then present it to their Advisory Committee.
+Candidates are expected to finalize the scope of their proposed dissertation and must present it to their Advisory Committee by the end of the compulsory year in residence.

 Individual Study Plan